BUILD YOUR BALLOT

-In Philadelphia, registered Democrats and Republicans can vote in primary elections for Mayor, all 17 seats on City Council (10 district and seven at-large), Register of Wills, Sheriff and the three City Commissioner slots, as well as judgeships on the Philadelphia Court of Common Pleas and Municipal Court.
+In Philadelphia, voters will elect a Mayor, all 17 seats on City Council (10 district and seven at-large), Register of Wills, Sheriff and the three City Commissioner, as well as judgeships on the Philadelphia Court of Common Pleas and Municipal Court.
 Ten Common Pleas Court judges and five Municipal Court judges are running in nonpartisan retention elections.
 There will also be three ballot questions.

 Find Philadelphia Bar Association ratings for the local judicial candidates.

 According to Philadelphia’s Home Rule Charter, “executive and administrative power of the City, as it now exists, shall be exclusively vested in and exercised by a Mayor and such other officers, departments, boards and commissions as are designated and authorized in this charter.”
 The mayor, who appoints those officers, department heads and board and commission members, also presides over a $4.7 billion budget more than 25,000 City employees.
 He or she must be at least 25 years old, a citizen of the U.S. and a three-year resident of Philadelphia.
 The mayor serves a four-year term and can be reelected once.
 The salary is $218,000.